react-epfl/chachachat/protocol.md

     {
       author: UserId,
-      phrases: [ String ], // the three phrases of the schema
+      vocabulary: [ String ], // the three phrases of the schema
       createdAt: Date, // timestamp at which the message has been sent to determine if it is unread.
       loc: {
         lat: Number,